aagiser/math-diaries/README.md

   - Formatting and organizing the repository

 All sources are credited where possible.
 This is a space for **practice and learning**, not for original research or publication.

+---

+## 📬 Connect

+This repository is primarily for myself, but if you're on a similar journey, I'd be happy to exchange ideas or insights.

+**Ali Ashouri** — [Your GitHub link]

+---

+## 📄 License

+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

+---